Modern Records of Atmospheric Nitrous Oxide (N2O) and a 2000-year Ice-core Record from Law Dome, Antarctica

 - The Advanced Global Atmospheric Gases Experiment (AGAGE) and its European Counterpart, the System for Observation of halogenated Greenhouse gases in Europe (SOGE).

 - The Commonwealth Scientific and Industrial Research Organization (CSIRO) of Australia.
 Particularly David Etheridge who suggested the law dome data be included, and who provided it.

-- The Global Monitoring Division, Earth System Research Laboratory, National Oceanic and Atmospheric Administration (NOAA).
+- The Global Monitoring Division, Earth System Research Laboratory, National Oceanic and Atmospheric Administration (NOAA) and

 - CDIAC maintains records for additional individual locations covering limited time periods.